 Liquidity risk is the risk The United Church could encounter difficulty in meeting obligations associated with operations as they come due.
-The United Church manages liquidity risk by identifying its expected cash requirements over the next twelve months and selling investments as required.
+The United Church manages liquidity risk by identifying its expected cash requirements over the next twelve months and selling investments as required or draw on its credit facility with the bank.
 The United Church also holds cash and short-term securities to further ensure it meets its immediate obligations.
 The United Church believes it has moderate to low liquidity risk.